tdurouchoux/dsview_vault/topics/Library/Ibis.md

 type: Library
 ---

-A Python library that provides a lightweight, universal interface for data wrangling, allowing execution against various query engines.
+Ibis is a versatile library and platform that provides a lightweight, universal interface for data wrangling and accessing data in various data stores.
+It allows execution against multiple query engines and ensures consistency across different backends.